dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-web-api.md

 # [ASP.NET Core 2.0](#tab/aspnet20)

-The [Entity Framework Core InMemory](https://docs.microsoft.com/ef/core/providers/in-memory/) database provider is included in the ["Microsoft.AspNetCore.All" metapackage](xref:fundamentals/metapackage), you don't need to install it.
+The [Entity Framework Core InMemory](https://docs.microsoft.com/ef/core/providers/in-memory/) database provider is included in the [Microsoft.AspNetCore.All metapackage](xref:fundamentals/metapackage).
+You don't need to install `Entity Framework Core InMemory`.
 This database provider allows Entity Framework Core to be used with an in-memory database.

 ---